Rick Heller

-Rick Heller is an American baseball coach and former shortstop, who is the current head baseball coach of the Iowa Hawkeyes.
+Rick Heller is an American college baseball coach and former shortstop, who is the current head baseball coach of the Iowa Hawkeyes.
 Heller played college baseball at Upper Iowa for head coach Bill Prochaska from 1982 to 1986.
-He then served as the head Upper Iowa Peacocks (1988–1999), the Northern Iowa Panthers (2000–2009) and the Indiana State Sycamores (2010–2013).
+He then served as the head coach for the Upper Iowa Peacocks (1988–1999), the Northern Iowa Panthers (2000–2009) and the Indiana State Sycamores (2010–2013).
+He has been the head coach at the University of Iowa since 2014.

 Head coaching record

 Below is a table of Heller's yearly records as a collegiate head baseball coach.